tlwilliams895/gis-devops/src/walkthroughs/elasticsearch/index.rst

 .. image:: /_static/images/elasticsearch/cat-nodes.png

 We have one node.
-The location of the node on my machine is 172.17.0.2, that happens to be the internal IP address of the docker container where my elasticsearch cluster lives.
+The location of the node on my machine is 172.17.0.2, that happens to be the internal IP address of the docker container where my Elasticsearch cluster lives.
 Your IP Address will probably be different.

 Now let's check the indices associated with our cluster: ``$ curl -XGET 'http://127.0.0.1:9200/_cat/indices'``.